-Current projects
+Current research projects

 Gonadal hormones and sex differences in behavioural development

 During adolescence, circulating levels of gonadal hormones, such as testosterone and estrogen, rise dramatically, and these hormones can have long-term effects on brain development [1].
 Our studies of adolescent rats (Rattus norvegicus) have shown that sex differences in behaviour emerge during this stage of life [2] and that manipulating gonadal hormone levels during adolescence impacts upon the development of behaviour, such as responses to novel objects [3] and social partners [4].
-Our future research will focus both on the adolescent and prenatal periods of life, with the aim of shedding light on sex differences in susceptibility to mental health disorders.

 [1] Brown G & Spencer K. 2013.
 Neurosci 249, 115-28.
 [2] Lynn D & Brown G. 2009.
 Dev Psychobiol 51, 513-20.
 [3] Cyrenne D & Brown G. 2011.
 Horm Behav 60, 625-31.
 [4] Brown G, Kulbarsh K, Spencer K & Duval C. 2015.
 Horm Behav 73, 135-41.